lnishan/awesome-competitive-programming/README.md

 - [HackerRank](https://www.hackerrank.com)
 HackerRank is a company that focuses on competitive programming challenges for both consumers and businesses.
 HackerRank's programming challenges can be solved in a variety of programming languages (including, but not limited to, Java, C++, PHP, SQL) and span multiple computer science domains.
 - [POJ](http://poj.org/)
+POJ is an online judge maintained by Peking University.
+It holds a large amount of great problems.
 - [Project Euler](https://projecteuler.net/)
 There are lots of good math problems on this site.
 You may also discuss with others on its forum.
 - [Hackerearth](https://www.hackerearth.com/)